mjhea0/node-workshop/w2/outline.md

 By the end of this session, you should be able to...

 1. Develop a RESTful API with Node and Express
-1. Describe Single Page Applications (SPAs) and how they differ from the monolithic architecture
+1. Describe how the microservice architecture differs from the monolithic architecture
 1. Add jQuery to client-side, build SPA

 ### Outline